-The dos of a probation period
+The dos of a probation period:

-- inform the employee of performance shortcomings;
+- Provide the employee with feedback regarding performance inadequacies;

-The don’ts of a probation period
+The don’ts of a probation period:

 Even during a period of probation, an employer is never entitled to summarily terminate an employee’s employment, especially if the employee’s performance deviates from the anticipated standard.
 Such actions could potentially lead to allegations of unfair dismissal against the employer at the Commission for Conciliation, Mediation and Arbitration (CCMA).

 Labour regulations furnish explicit guidelines outlining how employers should navigate poor work performance cases.
 In the event that an employee remains incapable of reaching the mandated standard despite being provided with assistance and training, they are deemed “incapable,” permitting the employer to initiate disciplinary proceedings.
 It is imperative to recognise that an employer is absolutely prohibited from dismissing an employee without adhering to the required procedure.
 Every instance of dismissal must unfailingly uphold both procedural and substantive fairness.

 FIND OUT NOW.